 Your identity as a CI can normally remain a secret during a criminal case.
 However, the State may have to disclose your name when doing so is relevant and helpful to the defense or is essential to obtaining a fair outcome in the case.

 It is the defendant’s burden to show your name should be disclosed.
 Factors that help a defendant meet their burden include:

 - You were a participant in the crime;

 - The State’s evidence conflicts with the defendant’s evidence, and you could provide clarification; and

 - You are likely a State witness at trial.

 To prevent your name from being disclosed, the prosecutor may argue that you merely provided tips, there is no conflict you could clarify, disclosure of your identity would be dangerous, or there is substantial evidence separate from what you provided that establishes guilt.

 The judge will weigh the facts and circumstances against each other before deciding whether a CI’s identity should remain confidential or be disclosed during discovery.

 If you are approached by a criminal informant, or you have learned a criminal informant is responsible for the charges against you, contact our Charlotte criminal defense attorneys right away.
-Our team at Randall & Stump, PLLC are experienced in advising defendants on whether or not to become CIs.
+Our team at Randall & Stump, Criminal Defense Attorneys are experienced in advising defendants on whether or not to become CIs.
 We look at the totality of the circumstances and advise you of the advantages and disadvantages of the arrangement.